Basis-Independent Spectral Methods for Non-linear Optical Response in Arbitrary Tight-binding Models: Numerical results

-The only difference relative to Graphene is found in the on-site energies.
+The only difference relative to regular graphene is found in the on-site energies.
 Let $t_{AA}\left(\boldsymbol{0}\right)=\Delta/2$ and $t_{BB}\left(\boldsymbol{0}\right)=-\Delta/2$.
-In this model, the one- and three-dimensional and $\Gamma$ matrices are identically zero\footnote{These matrices were explicitly calculated in the k basis and shown to be exactly zero.}, so the second-order conductivity may be calculated resorting only to two-dimensional $\Gamma$ matrices.
-The calculation is thus simplified tremendously because the conductivity reduces to
+With the opening of a sizeable gap, the effects of excitons become relevant.
+In this simplified model, we ignore these effects to focus on the intrinsic second-order respose of the material.
+In these conditions, the one- and three-dimensional $\Gamma$ matrices are identically zero\footnote{These matrices were explicitly calculated in the k basis and shown to be exactly zero.}, so the second-order conductivity may be calculated resorting only to two-dimensional $\Gamma$ matrices.
+The calculation is thus simplified tremendously because the second-order conductivity reduces to

 The indices $n,m$ are understood to be summed over.
-The photoconductivity may be calculated from this formula by setting $\omega_{1}=\omega=-\omega_{2}$ and the numerical results are shown in Figure \ref{h-BN_photoconductivity_image}.
+The photogalvanic effect may be reproduced from this formula by setting $\omega_{1}=\omega=-\omega_{2}$ and the numerical results are shown in Figure \ref{h-BN_photoconductivity_image}.
 Again, we used $4096$ unit cells in each lattice direction and $2048$ Chebyshev moments and compare the results with the ones obtained by integrating in $\boldsymbol{k}$-space, just like in the previous subsection.
 For convenience, we define the constant $\sigma_{2}=e^{3}a/4t\hbar$ \citep{hipolito2016nonlinear} in terms of the hopping integral $t$ and the lattice parameter $a$.

 This particular example benefits considerably from the cancellation of the most complicated objects that needed to be calculated.
 In appendix \ref{SEC Appendix-A} we present an example with less symmetry that confirms the complete agreement between our method and the $\boldsymbol{k}$-space formalism.